-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-Has National Hispanic Heritage Month inspired you to research your Hispanic ancestors – yet you’re not sure how to go about it because you don’t speak Spanish?
-In this blog article, Gena gives practical tips and describes online resources to help you overcome this family history challenge.
+Introduction: Has National Hispanic Heritage Month inspired you to research your Hispanic ancestors – yet you’re not sure how to go about it because you don’t speak Spanish?
+In this article, Gena Philibert-Ortega gives practical tips and describes online resources to help you overcome this family history challenge.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 What are your favorite genealogy projects to work on?
 Mine typically involve English-language records.
 Let’s face it, when you only speak/read/write English those are the genealogy records that you feel most comfortable using.